 Still, much like Glicko and Elo, TrueSkill doesn’t care about the margin of victory.
 Furthermore, in case of team games, TrueSkill adds up the individual skills of the participating players to estimate a team’s skill, without accounting for dependencies within the team.

-Even so, TrueSkill is one of the most sophisticated publicly available rating systems that accounts for many of the deficiencies of older ones.
-It is also useful for free-for-all formats, which makes it well suited for horse racing, or any type of racing sports for that matter.
+Even so, TrueSkill is one of the most sophisticated publicly available rating systems.
+It accounts for many of the deficiencies of the older ones.
+It is also useful for formats with many players/teams all competing against each other.
+That makes it well suited for horse racing, or any type of racing sports for that matter.

-If you want to read more about the model just check this very detailed and informative article on the topic, which explains the concept and the underlying maths better than I ever could.
+If you want to read more about the model just check this very detailed and informative article on the topic.
+It explains the concept and the underlying maths better than I ever could.

 There are countless different rating systems on the Internet, but I want to give a honorable mention to a particular one I came across a few months ago.
 That one has to do with FIFA (the computer game, not the organisation).

 Bradley Grantham has posted an article about him developing a football rating model based on player ratings from the EA Sports’ FIFA computer game.
-What sounds like a crazy idea isn’t that crazy anymore when you find out how much time, money and resources in general are being spent in order to calculate those ratings.
+What sounds like a crazy idea isn’t that crazy anymore when you find out the amount of time, money and resources in general that EA spends in order to calculate those ratings.
 As it turns out, EA Sports has a special team dedicated to collecting player data from just about every league featured in the game to calculate the most accurate rating for each player.

 Obviously, you only get an update from EA Sports on those ratings once a year.
 So, the author starts with those ratings as an input and adjusts them throughout the season with the help of a machine learning model.
 He claims, that the resulting model beats the closing line.
-If that is true or not I am unable to prove, but I found the idea fascinating so I put it in the list as well – maybe it can provide inspiration to someone to do something similar.
+I is up to you if you would accept this claim at face value.
+I found the idea fascinating so I put it in the list as well – maybe it can provide inspiration for someone to do something similar.

 Which rating model is best?

-Those systems are fit for different purposes and not all of them were developed to calculate correct winning probabilities.
+Those systems are fit for different purposes.
+Furthermore, not all of them aim at calculating the most correct winning probabilities.
 Sometimes even a more simplistic system might be the better one for you if that is what you feel comfortable working with at the moment, but in general you would be looking for the highest predictive accuracy in a rating system.

 There is a lot of literature on this topic and here I will shortly quote just few of more interesting works I have come across.